reverentgeek/blog/src/site/before-its-too-late.md

 Without a doubt, honoring people at these times is touching and needed.

-I'm starting to question, “Why don't we voice our appreciation, at least more often, _before_ these significant events happen?”
+I'm starting to question, "Why don't we voice our appreciation, at least more often, _before_ these significant events happen?"

 The more I think about it, the more I want to honor and encourage the people who have impacted my life and career.